Scalingo/documentation/src/_posts/platform/app/2000-01-01-static-files-hosting.md

 ## Using Jekyll

 Jekyll is a static site generator written with Ruby.
-In order to generate your static files, you will need a Ruby environment, and a Node JS environment to serve the files, as seen before.
+In order to generate your static files, you need a Ruby environment, and a Node.js environment to serve the files, as seen before.

-As Scalingo provides [Multi Buildpack](https://doc.scalingo.com/platform/deployment/buildpacks/multi) support, you can combine the two environments needed to build your website.
-To achieve this, you can add a `.buildpacks` file at the root of your project, containing the Ruby Buildpack, and the NodeJS Buildpack:
+As Scalingo provides [Multi Buildpack]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}) support, you can combine the two environments needed to build your website.
+To achieve this, you can add a `.buildpacks` file at the root of your project, containing the Ruby Buildpack, and the Node.js Buildpack:

 ```
 https://github.com/Scalingo/ruby-buildpack